-Many people interested in a career as a PTA ask questions like, “where do physical therapist assistants work” and “where can physical therapist assistants work?”
+Many people interested in a career as a PTA ask questions like, “where do physical therapist assistants work”, “where can physical therapist assistants work?” and “how to become a physical therapist assistant“.

 There are many different places physical therapy assistants can work and today we are going to share a list of them.